jezberg/loandra/README.md

   - Relax the cores found on each stratification level before lowering the stratification bound.
   - The bound is only lowered after no more cores can be found.

-- **cb-varres, no-cb-varres**               (default: on)
-  - Do varying resolution.
-Turning this option of will increase memory usage significantly.

 - **cb-del, no-cb-del**                     (default: on)
   - Reinitialize the SAT solver between core guided and solution improving search.